About

 I am known for my distinctive use of drawing in accessible and critical approaches to landscape architecture education and for the development of landscape architecture as an everyday artform.
 I have always experimented with drawing as a means to illustrate landscape architecture concepts and as a form of critique and more recently as a narrative form in which autobiography and depictions of trees are juxtaposed using differing viewpoints and representation conventions.
 Alongside drawing, I experiment in a small plot designing with trees to find fresh, simple and durable ways to practice ‘DIY’ landscape architecture.

 I’m author of the visual book ‘Form and Fabric in Landscape Architecture’ (2001): an introduction to thinking spatially about landscape and ‘To Design Landscape: Art Nature and Utility’ (2012) which sets out practices for an ethical ‘aesthetics of thrift’.
 As a founding editor of the innovative peer-reviewed European Journal of Landscape Architecture(JoLA), I also conceived and edited the critical visual essay section of the Journal: ‘Thinking Eye’ until 2012.
+I have a dual background in contemporary art and landscape architecture.

 Key exhibitions, installations and workshops include: Swedish Agricultural University SLU (2008) Installations, University of California Berkeley CEED Gallery, Grove Drawing Installations (2014), Kyoto School of Art, Japan, Drawing Workshop (2016), and Arts Council funded Making Ways: ‘Parliament of Trees’ Installation Exhibition at Yorkshire Arts Space Persistence Works, Sheffield (2018).
 ‘Oxeltid’ Drawing installations at Konstkiosk#4, Trelleborg, Sweden (2021)